The Way of the Warrior (Star Trek: Deep Space Nine): Production

 Director James L. Conway really enjoyed directing the episode.
 It was an action packed script and had to introduce Michael Dorn.
 He didn't have any more time than usual, but did have more extras.
 The two-hour double episode was filmed over sixteen days, in two eight-day filming weeks.
 Conway saw "Way of the Warrior" as an opportunity to prove himself and put everything he could into the episode, and demonstrate his potential to be the director on the next Star Trek feature film.

+Spacecraft

-A new spacecraft design model is shown in the episode, the very large Negh'Var, which is the flagship of the Klingon fleet.
+Although the shots are often brief, there are various spacecraft from the Cardassians, Klingons and Federation shown in this episode, especially a wide range of Klingon spaceships.
+This included a new spacecraft design model, the very large Negh'Var, which is the flagship of the Klingon fleet.
 Other ships shown include the Vor'cha, which was first seen in "Reunion" on The Next Generation.
 The Vor'cha was designed by Rick Sternbach and the physical model was built by Greg Jein according to The Star Trek Encyclopedia by Okuda and others.
-Although the shots are often brief, there are spacecraft from the Cardassians, Klingons, and Federation shown in this episode, especially a wide range of Klingon spaceships.